whassa/pfe-eos-voting/README.md

 ## Getting Started

 First you need to put the good environnement variable for the project to run on the desired blockchain network.
+You could cp the default env or the jungle default .env.jungle.text

 ```bash
     cp default.env .env